Photo Source: Catherine Mabongor

 |Affinity Bloc:||Sub-Saharan Peoples|

-The Bamasaaba are subsistence farmers, growing bananas, sweet and Irish potatoes, cabbage, tomatoes, maize, beans, carrots, passion fruit and onions.
+The Bamasaaba are subsistence farmers, growing bananas, sweet and Irish potatoes, cabbage, tomatoes and onions.
 They also raise cattle and other livestock and trade on a small scale.
 The main custom that distinguishes them from other tribes is their tradition of male circumcision.
 They see this rite as their defining feature as a tribe.
 They also have different naming rituals and worship a different local god than their neighbors although the majority belongs to one of the many Christian churches in the area.
 The problem they face is the dense population and minimal land; a father's land is inherited by all of his sons, so the land is being divided further and further into very small plots.